 - Better excursions offered.

-The main highlight of Chapada Diamantina is Morro do Pai Inácio, a spectacular high plateau rising over endless green valleys, just north of road 242 with killer views.
+The main highlight of Chapada Diamantina National Park is Morro do Pai Inácio, a spectacular high plateau rising over endless green valleys.
+Located just north of road 242 it offers killer views.
 The top of the hill is covered with rocks and different species of plants, and a very cute rodent, the Mocó.
 Additionally, the area is famous for numerous cachoeiras – waterfalls, and grotas – caves.
 Cachoeira da Fumaça is one of Brazil’s largest waterfalls; Cachoeira do Sossego and Cachoeira do Buracão are not to be missed.
 Poço Azul, Lapa Doce and Poço Encantado are among the nicest caves.

 On my visit to Chapada Diamantina this June I followed online advice and stayed in Vale do Capão.
 I loved it, the weather is splendid and I had great pizza.
-Fortunately, I was curious enough as to find out what Lençois is like.
-Beautiful architecture, atmospheric cobbled streets surrounded by lush forests – it’s absolutely gorgeous!
-Plus it is closer, so I wouldn’t stay in Vale do Capão, unless you can spend 5 days in the area.
+But I was curious enough as to find out what Lençois is like.
+Beautiful architecture, atmospheric cobbled streets and a lush forests all around – it’s absolutely gorgeous!
+Plus it is closer with better accommodation offer (we stayed at the wonderful Pouso da Trilha), so I wouldn’t stay in Vale do Capão, unless you can spend 5 days in the area.